 You know how I know these muffins are good?
 Because I tested them 5 times to make sure they are perfect!

-I’m working on adding a bunch of muffin recipes to the site here, so I needed to make sure that this base recipe I work off is, first and foremost, amazeballs.
+I’m working on adding a bunch of muffin recipes to the site here, like these bakery style lemon muffins, so I needed to make sure that this base recipe I work off is, first and foremost, amazeballs.

-I tested a couple butter only versions, but they were too dense.
+I tested a couple butter only versions, but they were too dense and looked more like a cupcake.
 I then added oil to make the crumb softer- which helped, but it was still missing some moisture.

-Then I added greek yogurt to the recipe and now I can confidently say this plain and simple basic muffin recipe, is actually anything but!
+Then I added greek yogurt to the recipe and used some baking tips which I share below and now I can confidently say this plain and simple basic muffin recipe, is actually anything but!

 They came out exactly how I was imagining them- soft and fluffy on the inside, not too sweet, and with a thicker harder crust.
-Plus they peel off really nicely from the muffin liners- something my other attempts didn’t do!
+Plus look at them!
+Those muffin tops make me swoon!

 Which means you could be eating these in just 30 minutes!
 What are we waiting for, lets goooooo!